Secret Treasures of St Petersburg

 Continue to the summer residence of Paul I Pavlovsk.
 Troika ride in the gardens

-This neoclassic palace designed by Charles Cameron and later extended by Vincenzo Brenna delivers the spirit of the 18th century to the fullest extent.
-You’ll be privileged to visit private rooms of Paul’s wife Maria Fedorovna, the ground floor of the Chapel with its original utensils, Gonzago Gallery, and other premises not included into public tours.
+This neoclassic palace designed by Charles Cameron and later extended by Vincenzo Brenna delivers the spirit of the late 18th – early 19th century to the fullest extent.
+You will be privileged to visit private rooms of Paul’s wife Maria Fedorovna on the ground floor and other premises not included into public tours.
 The curator will switch on 18th century clocks and open secret drawers of old cabinets.

-City tour that will include major architectural and historic highlights of St Petersburg, the UNESCO World Heritage site.
-You'll observe: the Mariinsky Theater, the Palace Square, St. Isaac’s Cathedral, the Spit of Vasilievsky Island, the Bronze Horseman Statue, Peter's Log Cabin, Cruiser Aurora, the Nevsky Prospect, the Square of Arts and more.
+City tour that will include major architectural and historic highlights of St. Petersburg, the UNESCO World Heritage site.
+You will observe: the Mariinsky Theater, the Palace Square, St. Isaac’s Cathedral, the Spit of Vasilievsky Island, the Bronze Horseman Statue, Peter’s Log Cabin, Cruiser Aurora, the Nevsky Prospect, the Square of Arts and more.

-Private visit to the Marble Palace with the curator: newly restored reception rooms, Marble Hall and a special opening of the living quarters of Grand Duke Konstantin.
+Private visit to the Marble Palace with the curator: newly restored reception rooms, Winter Garden, Marble Hall and the living quarters of Grand Duke Konstantin.

 In 1888 the palace was inherited by Grand Duke Konstantin Konstantinovich Romanov (1858–1915) – one of the most prominent figures in Russian history of the turn of the 20th century, a senator, President of the Academy of Sciences and an accomplished Russian poet who wrote under the cryptonym K. R. During his time the Marble Palace became centre of cultural life in the capital.
 Musical evening parties were held in Duke’s private quarters attended by Pyotr Tchaikovsky, Anton Rubinstein, and other musicians.
-This exclusive tour takes you to the Small Drawing Room, Music Drawing Room, the Study and other rooms designed in the 1880s–1900s (15 people maximum in 1 group).
+This exclusive tour takes you to the Small Drawing Room, Music Drawing Room, the Study and other rooms designed in the 1880s–1900s.

 18:00 After-hours tour of the Stroganov Palace with the curator.

 The gorgeous Stroganov Palace built between 1752-1754 on the corner of Nevsky Prospect and the River Moika used to be home for the noble Stroganov family.
-You’ll stroll through its magnificent rooms and have access to its most private corners: the Mineralogic Study, the Library and the Bedchamber, not yet open after restoration.
-You’ll walk up secret staircases and open secret drawers of Stroganov’s mineralogic box.
+You will stroll through its magnificent rooms and have access to its most private corners, walk up secret staircases and open secret drawers of Stroganov’s mineralogic box.

 Trip to the Imperial Summer residence Gatchina – tour of the palace with the curator.